tskit-dev/msprime/docs/api.rst

 Here we create 10 sites at regular positions, each with ancestral state equal to "0".
 Note that we use ``ord("0")`` to get the ASCII code for "0" (48), and create 10 copies of this by adding it to an array of zeros.
-We have done this for illustration purposes: it equivalent to do
-``a, off = msprime.pack_strings(["0"] * m)``.
+We have done this for illustration purposes: it is equivalent (though slower for large examples) to do ``a, off = msprime.pack_strings(["0"] * m)``.

 Mutations can be handled similarly::